TanakAiko/authAPI/README.md

 ## ToDo list
 - Have to handle the not allowed methode
 - test a register with the same email and nickname
+- Hanve to make a script for the download of the dependencies
 -